Yemeni prisoners say Emirati officers sexually torture them

 "They were searching for mobile phones inside our bodies," another witness told the AP.
 "Do you believe this!
 How could anyone hide a phone in there?"

-In the same city, at the UAE-run prison inside the Buriqa military base, two prisoners told the AP t they think that American personnel in uniform must be aware of the torture - either because they have heard screams or seen marks of torture."
-Prisoners said that they haven't seen Americans directly involved in the abuse.
+In the same city, at the UAE-run prison inside the Buriqa military base, two prisoners told the AP they think American personnel in uniform must be aware of the torture - either because they have heard screams or seen marks of torture.
+Prisoners said that they have no knowledge of Americans being directly involved in the abuse.

 "Americans use Emiratis as gloves to do their dirty work," said one senior security official at the Riyan Prison in the city of Mukalla.
 He spoke on condition of anonymity because of security concerns.